Privacy Guarantee for Nash Equilibrium Computation of Aggregative Games Based on Pointwise Maximal Leakage: Problem Formulation and Privacy Definitions

-In algorithm \ref{alg::A}, the observation $o_i^k$ obtained by the noise-adding mechanism is specifically designed to preserve privacy.
-Meanwhile, the strategy update function $h_x$ and the estimation aggregate term update function $h_v$ are structured to compute the NE in aggregate games.
-It is noticed that the strategy update function $h_x$ could be based on the gradient play, the best response dynamics, and the fictitious play \cite{ye2023distributed}.
-However, these NE computation requirements and the privacy requirements may exhibit an inherent conflict: while adding noise mitigates information leakage, it simultaneously risks compromising data transmission accuracy and undermining the algorithm's ability to achieve a desirable accuracy of games.
+In algorithm $\mathcal{A}$, the observation $o_i^k$ obtained by the noise-adding mechanism is specifically designed to preserve privacy.
+Meanwhile, the strategy update function $h_x$ and the estimation aggregate term update function $h_v$ are structured to compute the NE in aggregative games. {Note that the strategy update function $h_x$ could be based on the gradient play, the best response dynamics, and the fictitious play, such as $x_i^{k+1}=x_i^k-\lambda^k\nabla_{x_i}\bar{f}_i(x_i^k,v_i^k)$ and $ x_i^{k+1}=\arg\min_{x_i\in\Omega_i}f_i(x_i,v_i^k) $ \cite{ye2023distributed}. } However, these NE computation requirements and the privacy requirements may exhibit an inherent conflict: while adding noise mitigates information leakage, it simultaneously risks compromising data transmission accuracy and undermining the algorithm's ability to achieve a desirable accuracy of games.
 Consequently, existing research efforts predominantly focus on resolving these tradeoffs among privacy, accuracy, regret, and so on \cite{ye2021differentially,wang2024differentially,lin2023statistical}.